Recommendation to reprimand Parkland judge deviates from earlier cases

 “It just showed her humanity and compassion and shared grief after witnessing all of the pictures and the gruesome testimony,” he said.
 “The trial was over!
 I didn’t see anything wrong with it.”

 But the JQC disagreed.
-Embracing prosecutors Mike Satz and Jeff Marcus sent an unintentional message to other defendants that the judge was partial to the state, a message that compelled the Florida Supreme Court to remove Scherer from handling an unrelated death penalty case earlier this year.
+Embracing prosecutors sent an unintentional message to other defendants that the judge was partial to the state, a message that compelled the Florida Supreme Court to remove Scherer from handling an unrelated death penalty case earlier this year.

 The defendant in that case, Randy Tundidor, had a reasonable fear that Scherer would be biased in favor of prosecutors, the Supreme Court said in a ruling that could easily have been applied to numerous future criminal cases.